get-heard/get-heard/README.md

 ## PORTFOLIO
 Welcome to my portfolio.
-I have been self-employed as a consultant and researcher for over 20 years.
+I have been self-employed in data analysis for over 20 years.

 ### Dashboards
 - [US Stock Market](https://getheard.quarto.pub/spy)